syedfa/apptentive-documentation/using_apptentive/android/integration.md

   }
 ```

 This previous step allows Apptentive to save a copy of the data that we sent in the push.
-If the push didn't come from Apptentie, this method has no effect.
+If the push didn't come from Apptentive, this method has no effect.
 Next, you will need to tell Apptentive when it is appropriate to act on the push notification.
 By default, Parse will launch your default Activity when a user opens the push notification.
 Where you call Apptentive will depend on how you have build your app, but a good place is in `onWindowFocusChanged()`.

 ```java
 @Override